You’re planning to spend 3 days in Seville and not sure what to do. Then you’re in good hands!

 The main entrance to the Feria ground is a huge lit-up portal which the whole city comes to watch when they light at midnight on the opening night of the Feria.
 They design a new portal each year.

-The difference between the Feria in Seville and other ferias is that most of the Casetas are privately owned and are only accessible by invitation.
-This means that unless you actually have friends in Seville that have friends, family, or happen to work for a company that has a Caseta, you won’t be able to access any of the private ones.
+This means that unless you actually have friends in Seville who have friends, family, or happen to work for a company that has a Caseta, you won’t be able to access any of the private ones.

 Luckily, there are a few public Casetas that you can enjoy so if you happen to be in the city at this time, go check it out and party like a local!